swax/NAISYS/README.md

 # The maximum amount to spend on LLM interactions
 # Once reached the agent will stop and this value will need to be increased to continue
 spendLimitDollars: 2.00

+# None: Commands from the LLM run automatically, this is the default setting as well if the value is not set
+# Manual: Every command the LLM wants you run you have to approve [y/n]
+# Auto: All commands are run through the separate LLM instace, commands that look like they'll modify the system are blocked
+commandProtection: 'none'

 # Additional custom variables can be defined here and/or in the .env file to be loaded into the agent prompt
 ```